UCF/Coronavirus-Utilities/README.md

 ## Changelog ##

+### 1.1.0 ###
+Enhancements:
+* Added the ability to send weekly email tests from the email builder directly.
+* Added Customizer options for changing the subject line and "from" details for email tests.

 ### 1.0.1 ###
 Bug fixes:
 * Fixed styling for nested list items in WYSIWYG fields in the coronavirus email builder.